salza323/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+A function that allows us to put functions together.
+Allows us to pass variables down within the function, can not pass up the code.

 2. Study the following code, then answer the questions below.

 ```js